Did you know that one-quarter of all plants purchased throughout the year are purchased for Mother’s Day? One year mine lasted exactly 12 hours.

-So you water it some more — if they only had more information….
-And some more — if I was just a little more charming… And some more — if they could just see how amazing this program is.
+So you water it some more — if they only had more information.
+And some more — if I was just a little more charming.
+And some more — if they could just see how amazing this program is.

 “Being a good listener is probably the most overlooked sales skill of all.
 Many sales reps spend far too much time talking, and nowhere near enough time listening to what the customer truly wants.
 If you listen attentively, and pay attention, the customer will tell you everything you need to know in order to close their deal.” — SPIRO

 The goal of lead nurturing is to build a relationship with a lead before trying to push a sale onto them.
 Both fortunately and unfortunately, sales thrives in our digital world.
 But our love of all things digital makes it easy to lose the personal touch and drown people in content and messages.

 Don’t let that happen to you.
 Here’s how to minimize ghosting and create a personalized buying experience for all of your leads.

 Plan for Personalization From Lead Gen to Closing

 Every morning I perform an inbox cleaning ritual.
 I quickly swipe delete nearly every email in my inbox.
 The only emails that survive aren’t the ones that use my name or have some sort of personalized subject line but rather those that have personalized content.